-Global Leadership Effectiveness: Can lead effectively in an global business environment; can articulate and embody the diverse values and culture of the organization; Can respect colleagues and reports with empathy; can engage effectively with multiple internal and external stakeholders, customers and partners worldwide; can make decision via leveraging variable factors; can create new capability to expand global business growth; can create working environment where global team and virtual team can thrive.
+Global Leadership Effectiveness: An effective global leader can lead effectively in a global business environment; can articulate and embody the diverse values and culture of the organization; can respect colleagues and reports with empathy; can engage effectively with multiple internal and external stakeholders, customers and partners worldwide; can make decision via leveraging variable factors; can create new capability to expand global business growth; can create working environment where global team and virtual team can thrive.

-6. From warrior to diplomat with Global Cognizance & Insight
+6. From Warrior to Diplomat with Global Cognizance

 There’s an interesting research on a thinking skill called cultural metacognition, which simply means thinking about thinking; in this context, thinking about your cultural assumptions.
 If you can gain awareness of your assumptions, you can build trust and take your team beyond cooperating on a task to true creative collaboration.

 Global Cognizance, Global Insight & Foresight: Develop insight and foresight requires holistic thinking and forecasting capability, without such capabilities, companies can fail to increase value and competitive edge in a global economy.
-The global leaders also need insight about the capabilities and expertise inherent in the talent they have now, more critically, they need foresight to seek out the potential and capabilities they’ll need for the future development, the well blended insight and foresight can drive competitive value and global growth.
+The global leaders also need insight into the capabilities and expertise inherent in the talent they have now, more critically, they need the foresight to seek out the potential and capabilities they’ll need for the future development, the well-blended insight, and foresight can drive competitive value and global growth.
 An authentic global leader is a diplomat with global cognizance:

-- Navigation capacities: is important in a more volatile, uncertain, and globally distributed world as you need a directional guide; Also you are scanning the external environment and making sure that you’re seeing signals, patterns, and trends that are going to have an impact on your company’s ability to continue to thrive and grow.
+- Navigation capacities: It is important in a more volatile, uncertain, ambiguous and globally distributed world as you need a directional guide; Also, you are scanning the external environment and making sure that you’re seeing signals, patterns, and trends that are going to have an impact on your company’s ability to continue to thrive and grow.

-- Capacity-to-empathize has to do with reaching people who differ from you and connecting to them not through the role hierarchy so much as through influence, so that you can act on a common purpose together;
+- Capacity-to-empathize: It has to do with reaching people who differ from you and connecting to them not through the role hierarchy so much as through influence so that you can act on a common purpose together;

 - Self-awareness & self-correctness: if you have a combination of self-awareness, awareness of the organizations, and then you have the courage to be able to step into something that’s unfamiliar and outside their comfort zone.